 How to Manage Your Mental Health in the Accounting Sector this Year

 Mental health issues are on the rise.
 Even before the pandemic, mental health-related illnesses were the most common cause of long-term absences in economies around the globe.
-Stress, anxiety, and work-related depression accounted for 54% of working days lost pre-pandemic.

 What's more, mental health conditions can influence motivation in the office, productivity, and turnover.
 In the Accounting landscape, the problem is only continuing to grow.